-Additionally, Japanese companies often provide access to mental health professionals, on-site including psychiatrists.
-For instance, Fujitsu introduced an programme psychiatric in-house with regular consultations and mental health workshops.
+Additionally, Japanese companies often provide access to on-site mental health professionals, including psychiatrists.
+For instance, Fujitsu introduced an in-house psychiatric programme with regular consultations and mental health workshops.
 This not only decreased absenteeism by 18% but also created a more open culture around mental health issues, empowering employees to seek help without stigma.